- Researcher Quick Guide

 - Facilitating the subjects’ explicit consideration of their current (e.g., enrollment incentive) interests versus future interests (such as possible adverse events).
 This provides further support to individuals who feel they have “no choice” but to participate.

 - Providing details about the nature, amount, and timing of incentives, reimbursement, and compensation.

 Payment information to provide as part of the consent process

 Per nationally recognized best practice and UW IRB policy, the consent process (or consent form, if there is one) must provide the following payment information:

 - The total amount and method of reimbursement, compensation, incentives and/or combined payment; if appropriate, reimbursement and/or compensation may be described separately from incentives

 - If appropriate, a description of any pro-rating and when payment will occur for the procedures that have been completed if subjects withdraw or are withdrawn

 - Approximately how long it will take to receive payments.
 One of the most frequent subject complaints received by HSD is about the timing of payments; subjects typically expect that they will be paid as soon as they finish the study or promptly thereafter, but that rarely occurs.

-- If the total value of payment (not including reimbursements) is $600 or more, subjects participating in research conducted in the United States should be informed that it is considered Miscellaneous Income and will be reported to the Internal Revenue Service for federal income tax purposes.
-The TEMPLATE Consent Form, Standard provides example language for this purpose.
+- If is is possible or likely that a subject participating in U.S. research will earn $600 or more in payments (not including reimbursements) for all UW studies in which they participate during the calendar year, those subjects must be informed that it is considered Miscellaneous Income and will be reported to the Internal Revenue Service for federal income tax purposes.
 See the FAQs for more information about federal income tax and subject payments.